-Warburton, who led the Lions to a series draw against the All Blacks in July, suffered a recurrence of the longstanding neck injury in training for Cardiff Blues this week and scans have revealed the 28-year-old flanker requires surgery.
+Warburton, who led the Lions in July, suffered a recurrence of the longstanding neck injury in training for Cardiff Blues this week and scans have revealed the 28-year-old flanker requires surgery.

 Unlike a number of Premiership Lions, Warburton had sat out his side’s opening matches of the season and the Blues had hoped an extended break after the series against New Zealand would benefit the 79-cap flanker.
-The persistent neck injury that ruled Warburton out of Wales’s heavy defeat by Australia last autumn has proven difficult to resolve.
+The persistent neck injury that ruled Warburton has proven difficult to resolve.
 “It’s a major blow for all concerned; it’s a blow for Cardiff Blues and Wales.
 We all hoped he would be back playing soon,” the Blues head coach, Danny Wilson, said.